gl-inet/docs-astrowarp/docs/faq/index.md

 * Check he firewall settings of the accessed device to ensure that the device is allowed to be accessed by the router.

-* Try to restart the astrowarp network.
+* Try to restart the AstroWarp network.

 * Try to [switch the server node](../quick_start/index.md/#switch-cloud-node-location).